ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 The indicator will be available for:

-ROA data will be available at
+Return on Asset ROA data will be available on

 FinanceMarker.ru in both tabular and graphical form.